Posted by : JerryKazama

 Main article: Pride

 Building the Tower of Babel was, for Dante, an example of pride.
-Painting by Pieter Brueghel the Elder
+Painting

 Historical sins